Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Implement a system of positive reinforcement to encourage appropriate behavior.
 Use praise, rewards, or a token system to reinforce desired behaviors, providing motivation and encouragement for the child.

-Advocate and educate
+Advocate and Educate

 Educate others about autism and the challenges faced by autistic children in public settings.
 Raise awareness by carrying a card explaining autism-related behaviors to share with others who may not understand.
 This can promote understanding and reduce potential misunderstandings or judgment.